 Weaker growth for those on low incomes may also have led to a small increase in headline inequality in 2016-17.
 If so, this would continue a trend of gently increasing inequality since 2010-11.
-However, inequality trends have also been driven in large part by the income changes of those at the opposite end of the distribution - the very richest one per cent of the population.
+Longer term inequality trends have also been driven in large part by the income changes of those at the opposite end of the distribution - the very richest one per cent of the population.
 After a large fall in 2010-11 in the share of income going to the top one per cent, this figure has recovered.
-In 2015-16 the share of income going to the top one per cent reached 8.5 per cent, returning to pre-crisis levels and the highest on record except for 2009-10's peak of 8.7 per cent - a figure which was artificially inflated by income being brought forward to avoid the introduction of the 50p tax rate in 2010-11.
+In 2015-16 the share of income going to the top one per cent reached 8.5 per cent, broadly returning to pre-crisis levels although below 2009-10's record peak of 8.7 per cent.
+Both these years of high income shares reflect, in part, income being shifted between years in response to tax changes.

-The importance of the top one per cent to overall measures of inequality has also led to differences between income surveys depending on the strength of their top income coverage.
+The longer term importance of the top one per cent to overall measures of inequality has also led to differences between income surveys depending on the strength of their top income coverage.
 Inequality among the bottom 99 per cent - before housing costs - has actually fallen slightly over the past two decades rather than risen, and this is also reflected in surveys that only poorly capture the top one per cent.
 Where their significant income gains over that period are accounted for as best we can (though there is evidence that these are probably still understated) we see a small trend upwards in inequality.